Hannah414/Using-C-On-A-Mac/README.md

 ![Example of completed Hello World Code](https://i0.wp.com/www.developersumo.com/wp-content/uploads/2021/08/carbon-20.png?fit=804%2C588&ssl=1)

-## Congratulations!
+# Congratulations!
 You have completed your first program in C!

 ## Data Types

+In C, data types are declarations for variables that determines the type and size of the data we associate with each variables.
+Every variable used in C muxt be declared before it can be used.

+We will be going over ints, chars, floats, lists, arrays, booleans, and dictionaries.